josep-pujol/fsfd-tasking/README.md

     - Login
     - Logout
     - Register as User in Tasking
-    - Reset Password when forgotten by receving an email with instructions
+    - Reset Password, when forgotten, by receiving an email with instructions
     - Permissions for Free and Premium Users (see [**App Overview**](#app-overview) for more info):
         - Free User
             - can only create or edit Personal Tasks